pactflow/example-consumer-dotnet/README.md

 [![Pact Status](https://dius.pactflow.io/matrix/provider/pactflow-example-provider-dotnet/latest/prod/consumer/pactflow-pactflow-example-consumer-dotnet/latest/prod/badge.svg?label=provider)](https://dius.pactflow.io/pacts/provider/pactflow-example-provider-dotnet/consumer/pactflow-pactflow-example-consumer-dotnet/latest/prod) (prod/prod pact)

-This is an example of a dotnet core consumer using Pact to create a consumer driven contract, and sharing it via [Pactflow](https://pactflow.io).
+This is an example of a dotnet core consumer using Pact to create a consumer driven contract, and sharing it via [PactFlow](https://pactflow.io).

-It is using a private tenant on Pactflow.
-The latest version of the Example Consumer/Example Provider pact is published [here](https://dius.pactflow.io/pacts/provider/pactflow-example-provider-dotnet/consumer/pactflow-pactflow-example-consumer-dotnet/latest).
+It is using a private tenant on PactFlow.
+The latest version of the Example Consumer/Example Provider pact is published [here](https://testdemo.pactflow.io/pacts/provider/pactflow-example-provider-dotnet/consumer/pactflow-pactflow-example-consumer-dotnet/latest).

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.